 Alaska Airlines has been using the terminals for approximately a month, the spokesperson continued.
 It is unclear precisely which model of the GuestLogix line is involved, although a significant part of the company’s products include “custom-built sleeves with integrated 2D scanner, MSR reader, Chip & Pin reader, Contactless reader, and optional printer for Windows, Android and iOS based smartphones and tablets.
 The sleeves include standard, as well as extended battery options allowing for longer periods of usage without needing to recharge,” according to GuestLogix’ website.

 The Finnair implementation of GuestLogix’ point-of-sale and retailing platform was a finalist in last month’s APEX Technology Awards (which, disclosure: this writer and RGN contributor Jason Rabinowitz were on the judging panel for the finals).
 This implementation used Samsung Galaxy Tab devices.

 RGN reached a GuestLogix PR representative, but the company has not yet responded to RGN’s queries.
 The representative did note the Thanksgiving holiday in Canada, where GuestLogix is headquartered.

-third quarter financial rundown for 2014 names Alaska Airlines, and of the company’s unnamed customer 2014 press releases the only one that matches the airline type and products in the Q3 rundown specifies the Galaxy Note 3.0 phablet as the device used.
+GuestLogix’ press releases do not explicity reveal the device used either.
+However, a third quarter financial rundown for 2014 names Alaska Airlines, and of the company’s unnamed customer 2014 press releases the only one that matches the airline type and products in the Q3 rundown specifies the Galaxy Note 3.0 phablet as the device used.

 Alaska Airlines, meanwhile, was not able to confirm the model or the commercial off-the-shelf phablet it contains, but confirmed that the model it uses was not introduced as the result of the recent liability switch around chip vs magnetic stripe cards.